 Hopefully, this review has helped you make your decision between buying a pair of Do-Wins or the Adidas Adipower Weightlifting II.

 However, I am only one person and you may want to see what other people have to say.
 I get that so I’ve taken the liberty of pulling the review scores of both shoes from Rogue.

 The Adidas Adipower 2 has a 4.8 review score based on 13 reviews.
 I couldn’t help, but wonder – who didn’t give this shoe 5 stars and what was the issue?
 Basically, it was someone who felt the original Adipower 1 was a better shoe than the 2.
 I’ve not personally worn the 1, so I can’t say, but based on what is currently available these shoes are as good as you can get.

 The Do-Win Classic Lifter has a 4.7 review score based on 287 reviews.
-I’m not surprised of the number of reviews with Do-Win being such a budget friendly shoe.
+I’m not surprised by the number of reviews with Do-Win being such a budget-friendly shoe.
 It really does make them a great first lifting shoe for someone not totally sure if a lifting shoe is right for them.

 If you’re not sure if a lifting shoe is right for you, I detail the 3 reasons why you should wear weightlifting shoes here.

 Both the Do-Wins and Adipowers are really solid lifting shoes.
 Which one is best for you really comes down to personal preferences.